Decadently delicious vegan oreo pie with an oreo cookie crust, creamy chocolate peanut butter mousse center and a whipped coconut cream topping.

 I wanted it to be very mousse-like, and the first time I tried it, it started OFF very mousse-like but then firmed up in the fridge to be mousse-like no longer – basically, it was too firm.

 I had briefly considered using tofu for this, but quickly discarded that idea.
 So far I have resisted tofu additions to desserts.
-I find it gross to be honest.
-But as with other things I thought were gross but ended up being awesome (like avocado chocolate mousse!), maybe I’ll change my mind on this sometime.
+But as with other things I once resisted but ended up being awesome (like vegan chocolate avocado mousse), I’ll probably change my mind on this sometime.

 The winning formula for the chocolate peanut butter mousse center turned out to be creating the mix to be VERY liquid.
 And then it firms up in the fridge to the exact mousse consistency.